 Because Bertha is in a blissful mood, she’s not really in ‘planning’ mood.
-She flits from one blissful thing to the next, remaining deliberately in the moment.
+Matilda of “The Wind Blows” is similarly driven by her mood.
+Bertha flits from one blissful thing to the next, remaining deliberately in the moment.
 There’s nothing sequential or logical about her party planning, but we assume she made at least some of the arrangements.
 (I suppose cook was out back making the soufflés, though Bertha takes credit for ordering them.)

-In a Mansfield short story, the battle scene is probably some emotionally charged moment.
-The battle scene in this story is the strong image of two women staring at the same pear tree.
+In a Mansfield short story, the big struggle scene is probably some emotionally charged moment.
+The big struggle scene in this story is the strong image of two women staring at the same pear tree.
 We don’t know this until later, but they’re looking at the same man.
-This scene is an interesting example of a ‘battle’ scene which contains the direct inverse of what we’d normally expect from a battle — Bertha is filled with utter joy.
+This scene is an interesting example of a ‘big struggle’ scene which contains the direct inverse of what we’d normally expect from a big struggle — Bertha is filled with utter joy.
 Not fear, not anger, nothing negative.
 Joy.
-But that joy has a certain battle-like rugged determination about it.
+But that joy has a certain big struggle-like rugged determination about it.
 She is determined for Pearl to be joined to her in spirit.
-This is reminiscent of your archetypal battle.
+This is reminiscent of your archetypal big struggle.

-But no. She has no such self-revelation.
-Her self-revelation is cut-off short.
+But no. She has no such anagnorisis.
+Her anagnorisis is cut-off short.
 Instead, her revelation is that her husband is in love with her friend (to whom she is also attracted).
 I put that very deliberately in parentheses.

 This is especially bad timing for Bertha, whose sexual attraction for Pearl has prompted — for the first time ever — a sexual attraction for her own husband.

-Bertha is feeling crestfallen.
-But Mansfield ends with the pear tree, the story’s central image.
+Certainly, Bertha is shattered and crestfallen.
+But Mansfield ends not with Bertha but with the pear tree, the story’s central image.
 The pear tree hasn’t changed at all, juxtaposing with Bertha’s extreme change in emotional valence.